ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 For **all other manufacturers**, contact OTN staff to get specifics on the detection data loading workflow.

-# convert - Fathom (vdat) Export - VRL to CSV Nodebook
+## convert - Fathom (vdat) Export - VRL to CSV Nodebook
 This will use the `vdat.exe` executable to export from VRL/VDAT to CSV.

-Before you begin, you will need to ensure you have access to a fathom vdat executable.
-This executable ships with Fathom Connect for desktop computers as `vdat.exe`, but if you don't have that, an older version can be downloaded from the VDAT working group project:
+**IMPORTANT NOTE:** newer versions of `vdat.exe` are only being supported by Windows.
+MAC users will not be able to use this Nodebook.

-- Access the Vemco (Innovasea) vdat working group gitlab project: [https://gitlab.oceantrack.org/ntress/vdat-working-group](https://gitlab.oceantrack.org/ntress/vdat-working-group) - Contact OTNDC if you you need read access.
+Before you begin, you will need to ensure you have access to a Fathom vdat executable.
+This executable ships with Fathom Connect for desktop computers as `vdat.exe`

-- Under the `releases` folder, pick the latest version of `vdat` folder.
+- Access the Vemco (Innovasea) website to download `Fathom Connect` - [https://support.fishtracking.innovasea.com/s/downloads](https://support.fishtracking.innovasea.com/s/downloads)
-- Choose the folder for your operating system
+- Agree to the Licence
-- Click on the vdat file and then click the Download.
+- The app will install on your computer, along with the newest version of `vdat.exe`
-- Save this file somewhere informative.
+- Locate your ProgramFiles on your computer.
+Locate the `InnovaSea` subfolder, and the `Fathom` folder within.
-- Copy the full filepath to your `vdat` file for use in the Nodebook
+- Copy the full filepath to your `vdat.exe` file for use in the Nodebook - this will look like `C:/Program Files/Innovasea/Fathom/vdat.exe`

 NOTE: Older versions of VDAT may have unintended consequences when converting newer files (like Open Protocol-enabled Innovasea receivers), and should not be used.
-Versions > vdat-9.3.0-20240207-74ad8e-release are safe to process Open Protocol data.
+Versions > vdat-9.3.0-20240207-74ad8e-release are safe to process Open Protocol data.  **NOT RECCOMENDED BY OTN:** If you are desperate for an older version of `vdat.exe` you can find them [here](https://gitlab.oceantrack.org/otndc/vdat-working-group/-/tree/master/releases?ref_type=heads)

 - **MAC Users Only**
     - Locate the vdat executable in your terminal by navigating with the command `cd /path/to/vdat/file`